tabwrangler/tabwrangler/README.md

 # Tab Wrangler

-Auto-closes tabs which you haven't used in awhile.
+Helps you focus by auto-closing tabs that you haven't used in a while.

 ## Features